-- 7.6.1 Core Strategy Policy CP10 relates to Traffic and Travel, and states that Development proposals will be expected to contribute to the delivery of transport and travel measures identified as necessary for the development, either on-site as part of the development or through contributions to off-site provision as appropriate.
+- 7.6.1 Core Strategy Policy CP10 relates to Transport and Travel, and states that Development proposals will be expected to contribute to the delivery of transport and travel measures identified as necessary for the development, either on-site as part of the development or through contributions to off-site provision as appropriate.
 Provision for interchange and access by public transport, walking and cycling will be regarded as particularly important.
-The policy explains that all development should be designed and located to minimise the impacts of travel by motor vehicle on the District.
-Clearly the development subject of this application is specifically designed to cater for travel by motor vehicle. - 7.6.2 Policy CP10 states that Development will need to demonstrate that it provides a safe and adequate means of access, is appropriate in scale to the existing transport infrastructure and where necessary infrastructure can be improved.
+The policy explains that all development should be designed and located to minimise the impacts of travel by motor vehicle on the District. - 7.6.2 Policy CP10 states that Development will need to demonstrate that it provides a safe and adequate means of access, is appropriate in scale to the existing transport infrastructure and where necessary infrastructure can be improved.
 It is necessary for the impact of the proposal on transport to be fully assessed through a comprehensive Transport Assessment. - 7.6.3 The NPPF at para 110 sets out that in assessing specific applications for development it should be ensured that a) appropriate opportunities to promote sustainable transport modes can be - or have been - taken up, given the type of development and its location;

-b) safe and suitable access to the site can be achieved for all users;

-c) the design of streets, parking areas, other transport elements and the content of associated standards reflects current national guidance, including the National Design Guide and the National Model Design Code 46; and d) any significant impacts from the development on the transport network (in terms of capacity and congestion), or on highway safety, can be cost effectively mitigated to an acceptable degree.
+b) safe and suitable access to the site can be achieved for all users; c) the design of streets, parking areas, other transport elements and the content of associated standards reflects current national guidance, including the National Design Guide and the National Model Design Code 46; and d) any significant impacts from the development on the transport network (in terms of capacity and congestion), or on highway safety, can be cost effectively mitigated to an acceptable degree.